Privacy

 Share recovery requires authentication: a user in some way proves who they are, and thus receives a stored shared back.
 Some CSR-like methods have chosen homoegeneity among their share servers’ authentication: each server requires the exact same authentication to give up its share.

 This can be problematic because it means that if an attacker compromises the one, required authentication method, then they compromise every share, and thus the stored seed.
-The authentication method becomes a Single Point of Compromise, the very thing that the sharding of a seed was attempting to avoid.
+The authentication method becomes a Single Point of Compromise, one of the things that the sharding of a seed was attempting to avoid.
 Instead, share recovery systems should require (or at least highly suggest, given support for user choice) that each share be stored with a different authentication method and that those authentication methods not be interdependent.
-For example, a user might have his shares authenticated on his phone, by his email address, and by an in-person recovery, but should ensure that theft of his phone doesn’t allow theft of his email address.
+For example, a user might have his shares authenticated (1) on his phone, (2) by his email address, and (3) by an in-person recovery, but should ensure that theft of his phone doesn’t allow theft of his email address.
 (Modern biometric protections on mobile devices can ensure this protection, at least in the short term.)

 Why is VSS an Important Expansion beyond Shamir’s Secret Sharing?